nuwagalb/game-discovery-app/README.md

 # list-group-react-component
-A react component that displays a group of bootstrap list items and other related components
+React components to display a group of bootstrap list items and a bootstrap alert item

 # Usage
 1. Clone Repo